PROJECT TITLE: CLAIMED FROM STATIONERS’ HALL: THE UNITED KINGDOM’S HISTORICAL COPYRIGHT MUSIC COLLECTIONS

 From the point of view of social/cultural history, I’ve looked at the diaries of two of Principal Playfair’s daughters, to see what I could discern about their music-making.
 There are more diaries than I’ve actually consulted, but there are limits to what can be achieved in one day a week.
 (I’ve also looked at what the various members of his family borrowed at different times, using the loan records.)

 Earlier this year, I authored a blogpost for St Andrews Special Collections blog, Echoes from the Vault: you can read it here:-

-And I’ve been working on an AHRC Networking application, which I hope will soon be ready to be submitted.
+My AHRC Networking application was submitted in January.
 Having one research day a week, I have to share my time between research, writing and grant-writing, whilst also trying to tweet about my research activities from time to time.
 This means it has taken me longer than I’d have hoped, to work on the grant-writing.
 What I want to do is to establish a network, and hopefully organise a study day for people interested in the repertoire, the copyright music collections nationwide, and what we could do using big data analysis.
 We need to know what data survives, where; and what music was retained by the libraries -if they collected it at all; as well as compiling a comprehensive bibliography of archival and published data and commentary.
 And we need to raise the profile of these collections.
 Whilst the idea that Britain was a “land with no music” is frustratingly pervasive, I’ve learned that Hans Gal characterised the first quarter of the nineteenth century as an era of mediocre music, everywhere!
 This is far too sweeping a statement.
 Moreover, these volumes tell us what people borrowed – and were presumably playing.
 Rather than making audaciously generalised judgements, we should acknowledge what was popular, and perhaps revive some of this music by less-well known names, that still has some value.

 TALKS SINCE 2015 (grey type – unrelated to copyright music collections)